 Shiva, The First Period of Mourning

 Shiva means seven and is the period of mourning immediately following the burial.
 Tradition is that the day of burial counts as the first day of Shiva, which continues for seven days.
 Although no public mourning is observed on Shabbat, the Sabbath and Holidays count in the seven days.
 Many festivals affect the observance of Shiva and your rabbi will be best qualified to explain how they affect a particular situation.
-For example, some festivals cancel the observance of Shiva completely, and some festivals postpone the beginning of Shiva.
-Under special circumstances, the observance of Shiva is for fewer than the Traditional seven days, and again, your rabbi will be in a position to advise you in your particular situation.

 During Shiva, mourners remain at home and the Jewish community comes and offers comfort to them.
 The only time a mourner is supposed to leave the home is on Shabbat to attend services in the Synagogue.
 During the Shiva period the community comes into the mourner's home and it is there that the three daily (morning, afternoon and evening) services are held.
 The Kaddish prayer is recited during these services and it is interesting to note how much comfort is derived from the recitation of the Kaddish prayer.